hhu-stups/prob-rodinplugin/README.md

 * Make sure that the "ProB local" repository is checked

 Once the repository is configured, use Help > Check for Updates to update the ProB plugin to your locally built version.
+If you rebuild the plugin *while Rodin is running*, the rebuilt version might not be detected until you reload the local repository:

+* Open the Rodin preferences and go to Install/Update > Available Software Sites
+* Select the "ProB local" repository
+* Click on "Reload"

 Note that if you have both "ProB nightly" and "ProB local" enabled, Rodin will prefer whichever one was built more recently.
 To ensure that only your local build is used, you can temporarily uncheck "ProB nightly".